WipadaChan/pbi_demo_repo/Real Time Dashboard with Azure Databrick/README.md

 **foreachBatch** will return **DataFrame** and Epoch_id

 So the step in function will be:
-1.convert dataframe to json
+1. convert dataframe to json
-2.convert to string and wrap with []
+2. convert to string and wrap with []
-3.push to POST request to Power BI API
+3. push to POST request to Power BI API

 ```python